 Creative England have released a new report celebrating the breadth of the creative economy across England.

-Launched at Creative England Live, an interactive showcase event to celebrate the country’s most innovate creative talents, the Creative England 50 highlights individuals and businesses from across England who have turned a creative idea into a commercial success.
+Launched at Creative England Live, an interactive showcase event to celebrate the country’s most innovate creative talents, the CE50 highlights individuals and businesses from across England who have turned a creative idea into a commercial success.

 The report and event follows recent statistics showing the creative economy has had its most successful year to date with an increase of nearly 10% in GVA and a rise in jobs of 2.6% - that’s 1% higher than the economy as a whole.